-After dinner (with Fado), you can head to the Lisbon’s liveliest nightlife district – Bairro Alto for a drink (or two).
+After dinner (with Fado), you can head to the district with the best nightlife in Lisbon– Bairro Alto, for a drink (or two).

 Even when we were there on Monday evening, it was full of people with young crowd covering narrow streets and sipping beer.
 You can find different types of bars and restaurants in Bairro Alto.
 From sophisticated places serving top class cocktails, through jazz and blues pubs to Wine Inn or holiday Bali Bar with hammocks and palm trees.